Digia vs Appcues: Product Adoption Comparison

 Mobile Changes the Rules of Onboarding

-Effective mobile onboarding depends on several key factors:
+Getting mobile onboarding right really depends on a few key things:

 • Context-aware guidance that appears at the right moment